saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 10.0.1.2                  1          4          4       0       1          24 Establ
 ```

 After verifying that all sessions are established, we can start verifying that the BGP sessions were properly configured.
-As an example, we will verify the session between `vmx15` and `ios_xr_1`.
-The rest of the BGP session configuration will be the same.
+Since the rest of the BGP session verification will be the same, we will only verify the session between `vmx15` and `ios_xr_1`

 First, we check `vmx15`: